MaineKuehn/graphi/docs/index.rst

 ==========================

 *Yet another graph library?*
-    The goal of ``GraphI`` is not to be another graph library, but to provide an intuitive graph interface.
+    The goal of ``GraphI`` is not to be another graph library, but to provide an intuitive way to work with graphs.
     Working with complex graphs should be as easy *for you* as working with any other primitive type.

 *What is this thing you call ABC?*
     ``GraphI`` does not just provide graph *implementations*, but also an efficient graph *interface*.
     This interface is defined by the :py:class:`graphi.abc` :term:`abstract base classes <abstract base class>`.

-    Any custom graph implementation can be made a *virtual* subclasses of these ABCs.
+    Any custom graph implementation can be made a *virtual* subclass of these ABCs.
     This allows you to adopt graph implementations optimized for your use-case without changing your code.

 *Where are all the algorithms?*